 Gardein’s Meatless Meatballs

 These meatballs by Gardein are all vegan, have non-GMO ingredients and a good source of protein!
-You know how much I love vegan food that has built in protein.
+You know how much I love vegan food that has built in protein, right?
+Gardein’s Meatless Meatballs are made with all vegan friendly ingredients which always makes me happy.

 My favorite way to cook them is in the oven.
 In there, they cook evenly and all through.
 They can be cooked in the microwave, but, I wasn’t fan of the texture after microwaving them.